Viatkogorgon: Classification

 In 2018, Kammerer and Masyutin stated that while the early evolution of Gorgonopsia is poorly understood, Viatkogorgon and Nochnitsa expand the knowledge of gorgonopsians from the middle Permian or earliest late Permian of Laurasia, the northern landmass of the supercontinent Pangaea, consisting of what is now Eurasia and North America.
 In their phylogenetic analysis, Nochnitsa was found to be the basalmost (earliest-diverging) gorgonopsian followed by Viatkogorgon (based on its lack of a lower expansion on its postorbital bar, a feature seen in later-diverging genera), these being outside a clade grouping all other gorgonopsians.
 That clade was again divided into two groups, one consisting of Russian and the other consisting of African gorgonopsians, based on shared skull features.

-The following cladogram showing the position of Viatkogorgon within Gorgonopsia follows Kammerer and Masyutin, 2018:
+The following cladogram showing the position of Viatkogorgon within Gorgonopsia follows Kammerer and Rubidge, 2022:

 In contrast, previous analyses had not found gorgonopsians to be grouped geographically, with some studies placing Russian genera such as Inostrancevia in African families.
 Previously, it had not been suspected that different gorgonopsian groups were endemic to different regions.
 Kammerer and Masyutin found it surprising since there were many Russo-African sister taxon relationships between other therapsid groups, dicynodonts and burnetiamorphs in particular.
 This indicated there had been an extensive dispersal of coeval therapsid groups between continents.
 They cautioned that the paleobiogeography of tetrapod animals (ancestrally four-limbed vertebrates) during the Permian remained poorly understood, with the expected dispersal abilities of various therapsid groups often differing from what can be seen in the fossil record and suggested more research was needed.